 It’s extremely difficult to distract yourself from the present when there’s nothing to distract yourself with.
 It’s so easy in everyday life to get caught up in the buzz of technology, everything is so busy, and we’re constantly swarmed with notifications.

-But something I learned at Mittagundi is the importance of slowing things down.
+But something I learnt at Mittagundi is the importance of slowing things down.
 Enjoy that moment in the sunshine, spend time in comfortable silence with people, look up at the stars.

 River swims, 7 Things I Learned Living Without Technology for a Year, photo by Pippa Salmon, victorian high country